 If your long term goals really are long term you will need to break them out into sub-goals.
 Standard practice ten years ago was to plan for the next five years.
 Now a realistic target is two to three years maximum.
 The world moves too fast to realistically plan any further out.
 Sub-goals should be steps on the way to a long term goal.

-Note: A small charge applies to read Part2 and Part3.
+Note: A small charge applies to read Parts 2 and 3.